Skip to main content

 To make and break bonds, electrons have to be moved.
 In drawing reaction mechanisms, we showed how electrons move from "sources" to "sinks."
 In many enzyme-catalyzed reactions, vitamin derivatives are used as substrates or "cofactors" or "coenzymes" to facilitate the flow of electrons in bond-making and breaking.
 The section focuses on cofactors, which facilitate the flow of electrons from the substrate to the product.
 We will see these enzymes in more detail in specific chapter sections.

-Tight-binding coenzymes are referred to as prosthetic groups.
+Tight-binding coenzymes are called prosthetic groups.
 Enzymes not yet associated with a required cofactor are called apoenzymes, whereas enzymes bound with their required cofactors are called holoenzymes.
 Sometimes, organic molecules and metals combine to form coenzymes, such as in the case of the heme cofactor (Figure 7.15).
 Coordination of heme cofactors with their enzyme counterparts often involves interactions with histidine residues, as shown in the succinate dehydrogenase enzyme shown in Figure \(\PageIndex{1}\).

 Figure \(\PageIndex{1}\): The Heme Cofactor.
 The family of heme cofactors contains an iron metal coordinated with a porphyrin ring structure, as shown in the left-hand panel within the structure of Heme B. In the right-hand panel, Heme B is shown complexed with the succinate dehydrogenase enzyme from the Kreb Cycle.
 The structure of Heme B shown in the left-hand panel is from Yikrazuul, and the crystal structure of Succinate Dehydrogenase complexed with Heme B is from Richard Wheeler.